riby/Rnotepad/README.md

 Rnotepad
 ========

 A Text editor with basic functionality of creating,opening,saving and closing of file.
-Editor fucntions like cut,copy,paste and also option to change font
+Editor fucntions like cut,copy,paste and change font.